 One possible explanation for the significant increases in the number of motorists impaired by marijuana may be the legalization of pot in some states, including Colorado, over recent years.

 What do you think about these findings and reported trends?
 Share your opinions with us on Facebook & Google+.

 Facing DUI Charges in Colorado?
 Contact a Colorado Springs DUI Lawyer at Kohn Law Firm

 If you have been accused of drunk or stoned driving in Colorado, contact a Colorado Springs DUI lawyer at Kohn Law Firm to find out more about your best defense options – and to secure aggressive legal advocacy moving forward.

-You can contact us by calling (719) 328-9555 or by emailing us using the contact form at the top of this page.
+You can contact us by calling (719) 328-9555 using the contact form at the top of this page.
 From our offices in Colorado Springs, we provide exceptional defense representation to clients throughout the Pikes Peak region and Colorado.

 1: Conducted by authorities at the National Highway Transportation Safety Administration (NHTSA)